OrganicityEu/organicityeu.github.io/docs/HowToAuthenticateAnUser.md

 grant_type=client_credentials&client_id=<CLIENT_ID>&client_secret=<CLIENT_SECRET>
 ```

+#### Answer for Option A and Option B

-The call returns a JSON record, which contains the following attributes:
+The request returns a JSON record, which contains the following attributes:

 * `token_type`: This is usually `Bearer`
 * `access_token`: this is the **Access Token** itself